pkuzan/aws-basics/lab/aws-basics.md

 * `${your-account-id}` with your AWS Account ID

 ### Intro to Lab
-The Session will provide attendees with the opportunity to get hands on experience of creating and using Apollo AWS Services by leveraging pre-created Service catalog products to create your infrastructure and configure your application to be runnable on Apollo AWS and then deploy.
+In this lab attendees will gain hands on experience in provisioning and maintaining Apollo AWS resources by leveraging pre-created Service Catalog products and creating an AWS deployable Spring Boot application.

 ### Generate Spring Boot Application.
 In your browser, navigate to [https://start.spring.io/](https://start.spring.io/) Change the artifact name to `${your-username}-aws-basics` and add Actuator and Rest Repositories dependencies.